This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Vibe: local, social, easygoing

-Black Owl Coffee
+Black Owl Coffee, Hailey

 Best for: straightforward coffee, grab-and-go